List of alien races in Marvel Comics: Wobbs

 The Wobbs are a semi-humanoid race that possess telepathic abilities enabling them to understand any auditory language and translate it telepathically to other nearby sentient organisms.
 They have light purple skin, and are 5 ft 1 in on average.
 Their homeworld is Wobb-Lar, second from the sun in the Filipima star system in the Andromeda galaxy.
 First seen in Incredible Hulk (vol. 2) #137 (March 1971).

 Wobbow

 The Wobbow are a race of dangerous green aliens from the planet Draconius.

 X

 Xandarians

 First seen in Nova #1, the Xandarians are a human-like species surviving on four conjoined asteroids, the only remains of their homeworld Xandar.
 They are founders of the Nova Corps.

 Xandarians in other media

-The Xandarians and Nova Corps appear in the Marvel Cinematic Universe live-action films Guardians of the Galaxy and Guardians of the Galaxy Vol. 2, mentioned to have been "decimated" by Thanos in Avengers: Infinity War.
+The Xandarians and the Nova Corps appear in the Marvel Cinematic Universe films Guardians of the Galaxy and Guardians of the Galaxy Vol. 2, mentioned to have been "decimated" by Thanos in Avengers: Infinity War.